rust-lang/rust/text/0000-raw-lifetime-anchors.md

 pub const STATIC: &'static () = &();
 ```

+A simple `""` works just as well, while not being as descriptive
+regarding its purpose.

 # Drawbacks

 The proposal adds new functions to the library for something that is